Create and Edit Duration and Rates

 For TC In contracts: the voyage start date of the first linked voyage

-After selecting an Index, when you tick the Index-based Automation checkbox, each of the rates in the duration will be automatically generated based on this index.
-Note that this will not generate any spots here to follow if you don't select an index first!
-With a default rate length = 15, we for instance get:
+After selecting an Index, when you tick ON the Index-based Automation checkbox, each of the TC rates in the duration will be automatically filled-in based on this index.
+Note that this will not generate any rates here to follow if you don't select an index first!
+You can use this feature regardless if Time Automation is turned ON or OFF.
+With a default rate length = 15, we for instance get the below for thid duration:

 Based on the linked Market Index's Values (MIV):